W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### What I have been up to

 - Emigrated to Melbourne, Australia earlier this year.
+Still in settling in mode.
-- Consulting at niche Digital Transformation Specialist on UX/UI.
+- Finished consulting at niche Digital Transformation Specialist on UX/UI.
+- Overseeing the design process for web solutions, systems and apps for products within The AOT Group and Helloworld Ltd.
-- Built this website on Jekyll a few months ago, endlessly making UX improvements and adding more useful functionality to it such as; configuring 'collections' which this page is part of and including categories.
+- Built this website on Jekyll a few months ago, continuously making UX improvements and including useful functionality such as; configuring 'collections' which this page is part of and including categories.

 ---